spacebuilder2020/StationeersLaunchPad/README.md

 - Install mods into `%HOME%/documents/my games/stationeers/mods` or download them from steam workshop.
 - Start game.
 Mods will automatically load
 - If you want to reorder or enable/disable mods, click the loading window at the bottom when the game first opens
+- Mod will auto be updated unless otherwise chosen in configuration.

 ## Dedicated Server